voytekresearch/prophecy/README.md

 - mne-bids
 - neurodsp

-The accompanying jupyter notebooks are used for visualization and statistical analysis and have the following dependences:
+The accompanying jupyter notebooks are used for visualization and statistical analysis and have the following additional dependences:
 - matplotlib
 - seaborn
 - pingouin